anyapages/shopping-cart-exercise/README.md

 ## Tasks:

-- Implement the restock feature when a user clicks the “ReStock Products” button, a call is made to the Strapi back end specified in the input field.
+- Implement the restock feature when a user clicks the "ReStock Products" button, a call is made to the Strapi back end specified in the input field.
 - The result of this call should be updated on the list of products.

 ## Solution